vietanhphung/E2E-AirCrashInvestigation/readme.txt

 Additional Notes
 Ensure your AWS credentials are correctly configured before running build_infra.
-If any issues arise during the execution of Terraform or Docker commands, consult the logs or verify your AWS permissions and Docker installation.
+If any issues arise during the execution of Terraform or Docker commands, consult the logs or verify your AWS permissions and Docker installation. flightDataWebScrape.py would slowly extract data on website to ensure not exceeding request limit, this process would take around 3 hours.

 ###### Run Pipeline ######